vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

    - `OPT_FOR_MDE_ARM_PREVIEW=1`
    - `OPT_FOR_MDE_ARM_PREVIEW=true`

-2. Wait for 1-6 hours for onboarding to occur.
+2. Wait for 1-6 hours for onboarding to complete.

 3. In the [Microsoft Defender portal](https://security.microsoft.com), under **Assets** > **Devices**, look for the Linux devices you just onboarded.